 9. Golden Raspberry

 With a sweet and low acidic taste, people usually use fresh golden raspberries without cooking.
-You can put them directly into your salad bowl or treat them as a fruit decoration on pancakes, toast, and yogurt.
-In addition, making jam or pie filling is also a choice for your raspberries.
+You can put them directly into your salad bowl or treat them as a decoration on pancakes, toast, and yogurt.
+Or making jam or pie filling is also a good way to enjoy this variant of raspberries.

 For your information, golden raspberry is more expensive than the red variety because of its rarity and health benefits.
 In particular, golden raspberries are rich in antioxidant phytosterols and fatty acids, helping reduce overall cholesterol levels and prevent chronic diseases.